 As circumstances surrounding you and your loved one inevitably change, the care plan will need to be adjusted.
-Review it regularly to determine what’s working, what’s not, and what needs to be adapted.
+Review your caregiver duties list regularly to determine what’s working, what’s not, and what needs to be adapted.
 Keep in close contact with your loved one’s doctor and other health professionals to discuss any changes.

 Food preparation can become increasingly difficult with age.
 If your loved one lives alone, they may lack the energy or motivation to cook.
 In some cases, memory and balance issues may make cooking unsafe.
-As a caregiver, you can help with grocery shopping, preparing meals or finding alternatives to ensure your loved one gets proper nutrition.
+As a caregiver, you can help with shopping for groceries, preparing meals, or finding alternatives to make sure your loved one gets proper nutrition.

 Falls are a major risk to the health of older adults.
 Your loved one may have difficulty moving or transferring — from their bed in the morning to a chair in the afternoon, for instance.
 As a caregiver, you can take steps to help prevent falls and help your loved one stay safe and comfortable.

 As your loved one ages, public transportation or driving may no longer be safe options.
 You might need to look for senior transportation alternatives to get your loved one to doctor’s appointments and other activities.

 If you feel like you need more help caring for your aging loved one or think they’d benefit from a senior living community, contact one of A Place for Mom’s Senior Living Advisors today to learn more about what you can do to help your loved one receive the care they deserve.